hynek/structlog/docs/getting-started.rst

 It should be noted that even in most complex logging setups the example would still look just like that thanks to :ref:`configuration`.

 .. note::
-   For brewity and to enable doctests, all further examples in ``structlog``'s documentation use the more simplistic :class:`structlog.processors.KeyValueRenderer()` without timestamps.
+   For brevity and to enable doctests, all further examples in ``structlog``'s documentation use the more simplistic :class:`structlog.processors.KeyValueRenderer()` without timestamps.

 There you go, structured logging!
 However, this alone wouldn't warrant its own package.